SplitmediaLabsLimited/devctl/readme.md

 ## Docs:

-Traditional docs are non-existent - instead, they're all in working examples in the `/examples` folder.
+Traditional docs are non-existent 😔 instead, they're all in working examples in the [examples](./examples) folder.
 Don't worry though, they are quite comprehensive!
+We do, however, have a [reference](./docs/readme.md)

-Clone this repository, and head to [examples/example-basic-react-prisma-mysql/readme.md](./examples/example-basic-react-prisma-mysql/readme.md)
+Clone this repository, and start with [examples/example-basic-react-prisma-mysql/readme.md](./examples/example-basic-react-prisma-mysql/readme.md)